 Antioxidants are natural ingredients that can protect our body’s cells from harmful influences.

 Antioxidants are contained in vitamins, minerals and secondary plant substances.
-If you eat a balanced and varied diet – as
+If you eat a balanced and varied

 suggested in the South African food-based Dietary Guidelines – then you should be assured of an ample supply.

 When we are under stress or exposed to cigarette smoke or are sunbathing, and even when we are simply breathing,

 body that we call ‘oxidation’.
 Oxidation produces substances known as free radicals.
 Our bodies are able to

 aggressive compounds and prevent possible damage to cells.
 Only when free radicals are created in excess are they

 capable of harming us.

 Antioxidants help us get rid of free radicals.
 They counteract oxidative processes and make free radicals harmless.

 In this way, they help maintain a natural balance in the body.